JonathanCGill/ai-security-preference-architecture/README.md

 ### What Makes MASO Different

-**Epistemic security.** MASO is the first framework to treat information-processing failures between agents as a first-class security concern.
-Groupthink, correlated errors, synthetic corroboration, semantic drift, and uncertainty stripping — these aren't adversarial attacks.
-They're emergent properties of multi-agent interaction.
+**Epistemic security.** Most AI security frameworks focus on adversarial attacks — injection, exfiltration, jailbreaks.
+MASO also addresses the non-adversarial failures that emerge from multi-agent interaction itself: groupthink, correlated errors, synthetic corroboration, semantic drift, and uncertainty stripping.
+These aren't attacks.
+They're emergent properties of agents working together.
 They produce failures that look like success.
-MASO has formal controls, test criteria, and maturity indicators for all of them.
+We haven't found another framework that treats these as a formal control domain with test criteria and maturity indicators — though others may be working on similar ideas.

 **PACE resilience for agent orchestration.** Every control has a defined failure mode.
 Every tier has a structured degradation path from full autonomy to full stop.
 The system doesn't just detect problems — it has a predetermined response at every phase: Primary → Alternate → Contingency → Emergency.